Skip to main content

 • Program Delivery

-Online starting Winter 2026, On-Campus starting Fall 2026, Hybrid* *based on program availability
+On-campus Hybrid* Online* *based on program availability

 • Awards and Scholarships

-More than 15 million in 2025
+More than 15 million in 2026

-Understand the intricate relationship between social factors and human behaviour with a Master of Arts in Applied Social Psychology (MAASP) degree.
-Take your psychology background to the next level and delve into how social influences, perceptions, and interactions impact the mental health and well-being of individuals, groups, and communities.
+Take your psychology background to the next level with a master's in applied social psychology and delve into how social influences, perceptions, and interactions impact the mental health and well-being of individuals, groups, and communities.

 a male looking at a tablet screen